ballerina-platform/ballerina-release/release-notes/swan-lake-release-notes/swan-lake-2201.2.0-release-note.md

 #### New features

+##### Language Server

+- Added API docs reference support on hover.
+Now when you hover over a construct (class, type, function), the hover documentation will include a link to view the API docs specific to that construct
+- Added new code actions to extract anonymous records into records and to generate undefined record types
+- Introduced new source actions to generate getters and setters for class-level variables
+- Added a new code action to make annotation declarations with the `source` attach point(s) constant
+- Moved the `Optimize imports` code action to `Source action` and no longer appears under the code action bulb.
+Source actions are displayed under `Source action` in the context menu

+##### OpenAPI Tool
+Added support for generating client resource methods in the client generation command.
+The preferred client method type can be chosen using the `--client-methods=<remote(default)|resource>` option.
+- `$ bal openapi -i <OpenAPI contract> --client-methods=resource`
+- `$ bal openapi -i <OpenAPI contract> --mode client --client-methods=resource`

 ##### SemVer validator CLI tool (Experimental)
 Introduced the `bal semver` CLI command, which attempts to validate <a href="https://semver.org/">Semantic Versioning</a> compatibility of the local package changes against any previously published version(s) in Ballerina Central.
 Currently, the tool can be used to:
 - list down the source code differences (along with its compatibility impact) between the local and any published versions in Ballerina central